If the last two years have taught me anything, it's that I'm not nearly as smart as I think I am -- and neither is anyone else.

 I suspect my old man has known this for years.
 After all, he's spent his life with his nose buried in one book after another, trying to learn everything he can about -- well, everything.
 And, frankly, the past 24 months have left me wishing I'd followed his lead.

-Well, I for one have decided to take some of Motley Fool co-founder Tom Gardner's advice to heart.
+I, for one, have decided to take some of Motley Fool co-founder Tom Gardner's advice to heart.

-You see, recently, at a companywide meeting, he pointed out that when things are going well, most of us spend our time high-fiving and celebrating -- yet when things go sour, we turn to sulking, worrying, and even panicking.
+You see, at a companywide meeting, he pointed out that when things are going well, most of us spend our time high-fiving and celebrating.
+Yet when things go sour, we turn to sulking, worrying, and even panicking.

 Meanwhile, when the going gets tough for the toughest, smartest, and most successful people out there, they do something drastically different: They learn from it.
 And that's what sets them apart.